RubixML/HAR/README.md

 ```

 ### Making Predictions
-To obtain the predictions from the model, pass the testing set to the `predict()` method on the loaded estimator instance.
+To obtain the predictions from the model, pass the testing set to the `predict()` method on the estimator instance.

 ```php
 $predictions = $estimator->predict($dataset);